qmlbook/qmlbook/en/ch01/index.rst

     :scale: 50%

 We start with an empty document called ``main.qml``.
-All QML files will have the ending ``.qml``.
+All our QML files will have the suffix ``.qml``.
 As a markup language (like HTML) a QML document needs to have one and only one root element, which in our case is the ``Image`` element with a width and height based on the background image geometry:

 .. code-block:: qml